Tutoring, Mentoring, and Support

 You might also consider a visit to CAPS (Counseling and Psychological Services).
 This can be a good idea if you think personal problems may be interfering with your academic performance, if you are very upset by your less-than-ideal performance, or if you're just feeling confused about your situation.

-Consider dropping a class or requesting more time to complete it
+Consider dropping a class, withdrawing, or requesting more time to complete it

 If you are struggling in a class, you should meet with your College Adviser (or freshman seminar instructor, if you are a first-quarter freshman) to chat about the implications—good and bad—of dropping it.
 You can drop a class through the sixth Friday of the quarter; see the Registrar’s Class Schedule for the exact deadline.
 (The deadline for tuition reductions is the end of the first week.)
 You shouldn't drop a class without a good reason, but you also shouldn't stick with one just because you're "not a quitter."

-If you think you will be unable to finish all the required work for a course by the end of the quarter, getting an Incomplete (a grade of Y) and finishing later may be an option.
+If you have been making good progress toward a course but circumstances beyond your control are making you unable to finish all the required work for a course by the end of the quarter, petitioning for an Incomplete (a grade of Y) and finishing later may be an option.
 Permission to receive a Y grade is granted only when circumstances beyond your control prevent timely completion of the course.

 You should also be aware of possible consequences of missing class meetings, whether for health or other reasons—and take steps to address them.